equalitie/ipfs-cache/README.md

 avoid extra system dependencies, the build process automatically downloads the Go system and builds IPFS itself.

-The build process is able to compile the IPFS Cache to different platforms with the help of a properly configured cross-compilation environment.

 In summary, the minimum build dependencies are:

 * `cmake` 3.5+
 * `g++` capable of C++14
 * The [Boost library](http://www.boost.org/)

+For Debian, this translates to the following pakcages:

+* `build-essential`
+* `cmake`
+* `curl`
+* `libboost-system-dev`
+* `libboost-coroutine-dev`
+* `libboost-program-options-dev`

+The build process is able to compile the IPFS Cache to different platforms with the help of a properly configured cross-compilation environment.
+If you actually intend to cross-compile you will need proper C/C++ cross-compiler packages, Boost libraries for the target system and a toolchain file for CMake to use them.

 To the date, the build process has only been tested on 64-bit GNU/Linux platforms.

-## Preparing the build environment

-### Debian-based distributions

-Besides the basic C/C++ build environment (which you may get by installing `build-essential`), you will need the `cmake` and `curl` packages and the following Boost libraries:

-  - `libboost-system-dev`
-  - `libboost-coroutine-dev`
-  - `libboost-program-options-dev`

-If you actually intend to cross-compile you will need proper C/C++ cross-compiler packages, Boost libraries for the target system and a toolchain file for CMake to use them.
+### Linux cross-compilation example

-As an example, for building binaries in a Debian Strech machine which are able to run on _Raspbian Stretch_ on the Raspberry Pi:
+For building binaries in a Debian Strech machine which are able to run on _Raspbian Stretch_ on the Raspberry Pi:

   - Install the `gcc-6-arm-linux-gnueabihf` and `g++-6-arm-linux-gnueabihf` packages.
   - As indicated in <https://wiki.debian.org/Multiarch/HOWTO>, add the new